openstack/kayobe/doc/source/upgrading.rst

 CentOS Stream 8
 ===============

-The Wallaby release adds support for CentOS Stream 8 as a host operating system.
-CentOS Stream 8 support will also be added to a Victoria stable release.
+The Wallaby release introduced support for CentOS Stream 8 as a host operating system.
+CentOS Stream 8 support was also added to Victoria in version 9.2.0.
 CentOS Linux users upgrading from Victoria should first migrate hosts and container images from CentOS Linux to CentOS Stream before upgrading to Wallaby.

 Preparation